dagrate/public_data_crisprCas9/README.md

 ## Citation

-Sherkatghanad, Z., Abdar, M., Charlier, J. and Makarenkov, V., Using Traditional Machine Learning and Deep Learning Methods for On-and Off-Target Prediction in CRISPR/Cas9: A Review.
+Sherkatghanad, Z., Abdar, M., Charlier, J. and Makarenkov, V., Using Traditional Machine Learning and Deep Learning Methods for On-and Off-Target Prediction in CRISPR/Cas9: A Review, submitted (2023).

 ------